 OK, so that’s a bit of a stretch, but it’s factually accurate.
 Natural carnauba wax is an exceptional product that many of us hardcore car dudes have used for years.
 Once it’s applied, it creates a hard shell of protection that sits on top of the clear coat that protects it from UV rays, and also bird droppings.

-Natural car wax provides car owners with several advantages.
+Natural car wax gives car owners multiple benefits.

 - It’s very simple to use